tablelandnetwork/docs/docs/fundamentals/databases.md

 ## Blockchains & databases

 A common misnomer in web3 is that blockchains are databases.
 They are not databases but a global state machine that transparently and permissionlessly shares computation through incentivized program execution and consensus.
-If you've ever tried to query on-chain data without an external indexing solution, that experience alone should paint the picture quite clear about how blockchains are _not_ databases (it's not easy!).
+If you've ever tried to query onchain data without an external indexing solution, that experience alone should paint the picture quite clear about how blockchains are _not_ databases (it's not easy!).
 But, since blockchains provide a global framework for ownership, identification, computation, and state, they act as the perfect base layer _for_ a database.

 But, web3 has lacked a native relational database and SQL, making it difficult to build complex decentralized applications that require efficient data storage and retrieval—until Tableland came along!